Forms

 Lobbyist and Principal Lobbying Forms

-- Form L-1 must be filed within five business days after entering into an agreement to receive payment(s) of $2,650 or more or after receiving payment(s) of $2,650 or more for the purpose of promoting, opposing, or modifying the introduction or enactment of legislation on behalf of a principal or group of principals.
+- Form L-1 must be filed within five business days after entering into an agreement to receive payment(s) of $3,000.00 or more for the purpose of promoting, opposing, or modifying the introduction or enactment of legislation on behalf of a principal or group of principals.

 - Form L-1 can be filed by: